 - Seeking spousal support (even as a common law partner or spouse) or minimizing support obligations.

-Our lawyers are adept at drafting agreements specific to our clients’ particular needs and wishes.
+Our lawyers are adept at drafting separation agreements specific to our clients’ particular needs and wishes.
 We will help you work through areas of dispute by offering clarity around your options and a clear head in an often difficult situation.

 How Is Separation Different From Divorce?

 You also do not need to go to Court to get a separation agreement, though you may file your agreement with the Court to ensure that it is enforceable.
-Many families end up negotiating the terms of their separation through alternative dispute processes like mediation or collaborative law.
+Many families end up negotiating the terms of their separation agreement through alternative dispute processes like mediation or collaborative law.
 Of course, high-conflict cases may still require Court intervention.

 Creating An Agreement That Works For You

 Details in a separation agreement are critically important.
 Most successful separation agreements include input from both parties, which is why processes like mediation and collaborative law often work well.
 As long as both parties remain flexible, even those involved in difficult breakups can create solid separation agreements going forward.
 Fill out the contact form below to set up a free consultation with a separation agreement lawyer, or call us at 604-734-7911 to get started.